zenml-io/zenml/docs/book/component-gallery/artifact-stores/azure-blob-storage.md

 description: How to store artifacts using Azure Blob Storage
 ---

-The Azure Artifact Store is an [Artifact Store](./artifact-stores.md) flavor provided with the Azure ZenML integration that uses [the Azure Blob Storage managed object storage service](https://azure.microsoft.com/en-us/services/storage/blobs/) to store ZenML artifacts in a Azure Blob Storage container.
+The Azure Artifact Store is an [Artifact Store](./artifact-stores.md) flavor provided with the Azure ZenML integration that uses[the Azure Blob Storage managed object storage service](https://azure.microsoft.com/en-us/services/storage/blobs/) to store ZenML artifacts in an Azure Blob Storage container.

 ## When would you want to use it?